Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Introduction

 In this work, we propose a hand-based teleoperation system for omnidirectional drones.
-Our experiments revealed that using a single control mode made it difficult to complete all tasks, which led us to design additional modes.
+Our experiments revealed that using one single mode made it difficult to complete all tasks, motivating us to design additional modes.
 Aerial manipulation tasks can be broadly categorized into two types: long-range operations, which require covering large distances, and precise manipulation, which demands high sensitivity to small input changes.
 For the former, we develop \textit{Spherical Mode} and \textit{Cartesian Mode}; for the latter, we design \textit{ Operation Mode}.
-We also propose \textit{Locking Mode}, which can be activated when the operator needs to adjust their visual angle during operation or take a rest.
-The user can actively choose a control mode through hand gesture, and the performance of this framework is evaluated in a valve-turning experiment.
+We also propose \textit{Locking Mode}, which can be activated when the operator needs to adjust their visual angle or take a rest.
+These modes can be actively chosen by the user through hand gestures to complete a task.
+During a vertically mounted valve-turning experiment, the operator successfully turned the valve with only one attempt, demonstrating the power of this interaction framework.

 The main contributions of this article are: